“Brilliant; her opinion is trustworthy and truly valuable” Legal 500 2017

-Deok Joo is recognised as a leading junior in the field of EU law.
-She is listed as one of the top two juniors (Band 1) at the UK Bar in this field by Chambers and Partners (2017).
+Deok Joo is recognised as a leading silk in the field of EU law.
+She is listed as a new silk in Chambers and Partners (2018) have been listed as one of the top two juniors (Band 1) at the UK Bar in this field by Chambers and Partners (2017).
 She has particular expertise and experience across a broad spectrum of issues arising at the intersection of domestic, EU and international law.
-In addition to her work at the bar, she was appointed to work as a Référendaire at the Court of Justice of the European Union in Luxembourg in the British Cabinet – for Sir David Edward and Sir Konrad Schiemann (2002 to 2004).
+In addition to her work at the bar, she was appointed to work as a Référendaire at the Court of Justice of the European Union in Luxembourg in the British Cabinet – for Sir David Edward and Sir Konrad Schiemann (2002 to 2004 – as Chef de Cabinet).
 In that capacity she dealt with the full range of substantive and procedural law matters before the Court.
 Notable amongst her caseload there were Cases C-322/01 Deutscher Apothekerverband ECR I-4887 (the ‘DocMorris’ case on restrictions to on-line selling of medicinal products) and C-2/01 P BAI and Commission v Bayer (parallel imports of pharmaceutical products and the meaning of an agreement between undertakings under Article 85 EC).
 Prior to coming to the bar, Deok Joo taught European law – at Lady Margaret Hall, Oxford University.
 She has a strong interest in comparative EU, French and English law, and EU external relations law – including trade and investment law.

 EU legislative competence – including competence to require the imposition of criminal sanctions for environmental breaches (Case C-440/05 Commission v Council (Court of Justice of the European Union) ECR I-9097, 1 CMLR 22.
 All ER (EC) 489, Env LR 12 – ‘Ship source pollution’ case); distinction between single market transport and trans-European network legal bases (Case C-121/14 United Kingdom v Parliament, Council (Court of Justice of the European Union) (sole counsel).